Building confidence and capability to understand, assess, and respond to workplace conflict.

 How to sign up

-Complete and submit the registration form (for the 2026 course look for Working better with workplace conflict).
+Complete and submit the registration form.
 You will then be given the payment information.
 Please note that registrations will not be accepted until payment has been made.

 One or two days before the course, we will send you the Zoom link.
 You will need to register and use a password to enter the virtual classroom.